j0ju/turing-pi/readme.md

   |_|  \___/|_| \_|___|_| \_|\____| |_|   |___| |___|
 Community Updates by DhanOS
 ```
-This is an **UNOFFICIAL** build of the Turin Pi 2 firmware.
-Created as a fork of the Turing Pi 2 firmware that can be found [here](https://github.com/wenyi0421/turing-pi).
-The aim for this project is to add most wanted functionalities before the new official firmware is being created.
+This is an **UNOFFICIAL** build of the Turing Pi 2 firmware.
+Created as a fork of the [original Turing Pi 2 firmware](https://github.com/wenyi0421/turing-pi).
+The aim for this project is to add the most wanted functionalities before the new official firmware is being created.

-Even if it's generally safe to use this firmware, I must mention that the you are using it on your own risk.
-Neither © TURING MACHINES INC. is not responsible for any possible damage made by this firmware.
+Even if it's generally safe to use this firmware, I must mention that you are using it on your own risk.
+Neither TURING MACHINES INC. nor me are not responsible for any possible damage made by this firmware.

 While this is never necessary, if you like my work, you can consider [buying me a coffee](https://ko-fi.com/dhanos) and keep me fueled for longer :)